Table of contents:

 Contact information including your telephone number and email address.

 Your biometrics in order to allow you to log-in, in other words your photo and a recording of your voice.
 This is stored as an algorithm.

 Device information such as device type, IP address, geolocation and how you use your device.

 Information relating to your tax responsibilities, so that we can comply with our obligations under the Foreign Account Tax Compliance Act (‘FATCA’) and the Common Reporting Standards.

 Details of a nominated bank account where you choose to have your interest paid-away, choose to withdraw your funds after your account has matured, or pay your mortgage direct debit.

 Business Information, in order to support any business lending applications and serve your account.
-This may include information extracted from your accountancy package.
+This will include financial information directly from your bank.
+We will ask you to link both your personal current account and business current account via Open Banking so we can securely receive the most up-to-date transactional history.
+This may also include information extracted from your accountancy package.
 Where required, we will ask you to link your accountancy package to our platform in order to receive your latest balance sheet and profit and loss statements.